aledpardo/strict-null-checks-what-why-how/strict-null-checks-presentation.md

 ### What can be done to prevent these problems without enabling it?

 1. Check it by yourself, without any tool (error prone)
-1. Ask you team to check it as well (good luck)
+1. Ask your team to check it as well (good luck)
 1. Enable an akin ESLint rule

 ## Part 2: Why

+### Why enabling is a good idea?

+1. Type safety enables speed
+   1. With the right types, less error prone code is written, increasing trust of the team
+1. Fail fast, refactor even faster
+   1. Capturing problems early on allows developers to rework, prevent issues to go down the pipeline
+1. Reduced cost of maintenance

 ### Why not enabling is not an idea?